abhandary/employeedirectory/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?

 **UI**
-* Used a basic layout for the table view and a basic SwiftUI views for empty, error states.
+* Used a basic layout for the table view and basic SwiftUI views for empty, error states.
 These could be improved to be visually more appealing.

 **Inter Module Communication**
 * Potential use of Combine as glue between service layer and view model to have consistency in inter module communication

 **Asset Store**
-* Use of batched writes, to reduce disk writes, this would speed up app’s overall performance, making it more responsive specially at app cold-start, and reduces wear on users’ device storage
+* Use of batched writes to reduce disk writes, this would speed up app’s overall performance, making it more responsive specially on app cold-start, and reduces wear on users’ device storage
 * Limiting the amount of batched up, pending writes and use of opportunistic flushing to disk to decrease overall memory use.

 ## What do you think is the weakest part of your project?